Aragón fire watch program

 Fast and efficient real-time tracking

 Wildfires are unpredictable.
 A small shift in the wind can turn a small fire into a raging one.
 For this reason, Aragón’s team need quick access to real-time positions of fleet members on the ground and in the air.
-Android terminals, OBD2 trackers, and Teltonika hardware are all configured to GpsGate Server.
+Android terminals, OBD2 trackers, and Teltonika hardware are all configured to GpsGate.
 These GPS tracking devices are constantly reporting information back to the control room for operations managers to interpret.
-Active burning sites, helicopter flight status, and ground fleet locations are all visible in GpsGate Server.
+Active burning sites, helicopter flight status, and ground fleet locations are all visible in GpsGate's platform.

 Fleet member safety